 Lastly, it has been claimed that Mr. Trump used to regularly read a book of Adolph Hitler’s speeches called My New Order, which he kept beside his bed.
 Trump’s first wife, Ivana, confirms this.
 Trump associate Marty Davis confirms that it was he who gave the book to Trump, and in a 2015 article in Vanity Fair, Trump himself admitted to having once owned the book.

 However, Mr. Trump apparently didn’t read the book, as his ex-wife Ivana alleges he did, and he apparently didn’t purchase the book, either.
 Owning a book that was given to you and reading a book that you purchased for yourself are two very different things.
 As the president told Vanity Fair, “Actually, it was my friend Marty Davis from Paramount who gave me … a copy, and he’s a Jew.”
 Granted, Davis denies being a Jew, but if we assume that Mr. Trump thought he was a Jew, it would have been very rude to refuse such a gift.
 Moreover, the president later said, “If I had these speeches, and I’m not saying I do, I would never read them.”
-So, to be fair to Mr. Trump, we can assume that he kept the book beside his bed for reasons other than reading or emulating it; he probably just looked at the pictures when he went to bed.
+So, to be fair to Mr. Trump, we can assume that he kept the book beside his bed for reasons other than reading or emulating it; he probably, for whatever reason, just looked at the pictures when he went to bed.

 To sum up, to be perfectly fair to Mr. Trump:

 - Donald Trump keeps children locked up in pens like cattle, not in cages like wild animals.

 - Donald Trump is more like Benito Mussolini than Adolph Hitler.

 - Donald Trump has told closer to 16,000 lies than 20,000.